ciel-lang/CIEL/README.md

-**JSON** or **CSV**, as well as others to ease string manipulation, to do pattern matching, to bring regular expressions, for threads and jobs scheduling, for **HTTP** and URI handling, to create simple GUIs with Ltk, and so on.
+**JSON** or **CSV**, as well as others to ease string manipulation, to do pattern matching, to bring regular expressions, for threads and jobs scheduling, for **HTTP** and URI handling, to create simple GUIs with nodgui (Tk-based, nice theme), and so on.
 You can of course do all this without CIEL, but then you have to install the library manager first and load these libraries into your Lisp image every time you start it.
 Now, you have them at your fingertips whenever you start CIEL.